tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 You don't mention that, in calibration, the true label determines which probability is used and that the quantile is computed over $s^1$, $s^2$, ...

-#response[this has been fixed in the revision.]
+#response[This has been fixed in the revision.]

 Furthermore, You don't mention that there exist different commonly used score functions, even in this simple case of binary classification, which are alternatives to the softmax that you intend to use, e.g. the Adaptive Prediction Sets (APS) score, see: Angelopoulos, A. N., & Bates, S. (2023).
 Conformal prediction: A gentle introduction.
 Foundations and Trends® in Machine Learning, 16(4), 494-591.

-#response[more than a different score function, APS is a different way to handle the scores of all classes (but in the reference that the reviewer cites, softmax is still used to generate these scores).
+#response[More than a different score function, APS is a different way to handle the scores of all classes (but in the reference that the reviewer cites, softmax is still used to generate these scores).
 I have added a clarification about APS, as well as additional clarifications and mentions of CP techniques.
 Note that the manuscript already discussed full, split, inductive, and cross-conformal approaches.]

 263-266: But if the empty set is predicted quite often, it's possible to have an inefficiency of 1 and yet to have predictions with both outcomes, right?

-#response[the reviewer is correct, in that a model that would return $emptyset$ half the time, and ${+, -}$ half the time, would achieve an inefficiency of one, but this is an almost situation to observe empirically.
+#response[The reviewer is correct, in that a model that would return $emptyset$ half the time, and ${+, -}$ half the time, would achieve an inefficiency of one, but this is an almost situation to observe empirically.
 The next sentence in this paragraph estalishes that an inefficiency close to unity is not desirable anyway, as the purpose of CP is to identify uncertain predictions, _i.e._ it should be applied in a way that results in "enough" (as defined by the $alpha$ value) predictions having $C = {+, -}$.]

 282-284: Sentence not clear to me.

-#response[]
+#response[Sorry --- not fixed due to lack of actionable information.]

 287-289: Sentence not clear to me.

-#response[]
+#response[Sorry --- not fixed due to lack of actionable information.]

 Table 1: what means NPV and PPV?

-#response[this information has been added to Table 1.
+#response[This information has been added to Table 1.
 I apologize for the omission in the original submission.]

 === Results

 332-333: And this threshold depends on how the chosen evaluation metric "weight" TP, TN, FP and FN, e.g. TSS would give different threshold vs Jaccard or F1 , but the interpretation behind the metric choice is quite implicit

-#response[this is correct, and I have added "for a given measure of model optimality" to the text here.
+#response[This is correct, and I have added "for a given measure of model optimality" to the text here.
 The model used in this manuscript (MCC) was clearly identified in the section on tuning, together with a citation that establishes that it is the current state of the art for the evaluation of binary classifiers.]

 387-389: "Uncertainty in the conformal classifier is coming from comparing the prediction to all other predictions under an estimation of the distributions for the conditions leading to the prediction of the presence (or absence) outcome" -> Sentence too abstract and not clear to me, and the next sentence doesn't make it more concrete.

-#response[]
+#response[No change made.]

 = Reviewer 2